arifkraft/MachineLearningAPIs/Learning/Python/Iterators and Generators.md

 for el in squares:
   print el
 ```
-We can also use h `list comprehensions` just that we use parantheses instead of square brackets
+We can also use the `list comprehensions` just that we use parantheses instead of square brackets

 ```python
 squares = [x*x for x in [1,2,3,4,5]] # gives you a list
 squares = (x*x for x in [1,2,3,4,5]) # gives you a generator
 ```
-One of the main advatages of using a generator over a list is its memory usage.
+One of the main advatages of using a generator over a list is its `memory allocation`.
 To get a sense of that, lets take a look at an
 example below -
 ```python
 import time